SkoolNotes/Taproot/2020BIO101/KBhBIO101Viruses.md

 See [[KBhBIO101TypesOfViruses]]

 ## Virus Lifecycle + Infectivity
 How do viruses infect people?
 Basically, they come into your body, hijack the [[KBhBIO101CentralDogma]] system of your body, and leverage it to create more copies of itself.

-To see more about this, head on over to [[KBhBIO101ViralInfection]]
+To see more about this, head on over to [[KBhBIO101ViralInfection]].
+This is important and cool.